Fonbod1/User-Management-Api/README.md

 # User-Management-Api
-## This is a Spring Boot Rest API for user registration, authentication, and user account management.
+## This is a Spring Boot Rest API for user registration, authentication, and account management.
 It supports JWT-based authentication, user creation, viewing, updating, and deletion.
 #
 # Features